Our Hearts Are With You - TAPS Natural Disaster Response

 "We are grateful for TAPS who supported us when we most needed it.
 (They) honored my husband's legacy by helping our family." ~ TAPS military surviving spouse after Hurricane Maria in 2017

-To all across our TAPS Family enduring the added stress of natural disasters in an already stressful year caused by the coronavirus pandemic, our hearts are with you.
+To our TAPS Families who are enduring the added stress of natural disasters during an already stressful time caused by the coronavirus pandemic, our hearts are with you.
 You are not alone.

 We are always available to provide compassionate care to our military survivors in any circumstance.
 We also want to lessen the added stress you may be experiencing due to such emergencies.
 Our dedicated staff are synchronizing efforts with partners to ensure quality care for our surviving military families during these difficult times.

-- Our Care Team answers 24/7 if you just need to talk.
+- Our Care Team answers calls from our Helpline 24/7 if you just need to talk.

-- Our Government Relations Team compiled federal resources available to you.
+- Our Casework and Government Relations Team has compiled federal resources available to you (see below).

 We are all in this together and together we will help each other through!

 You've got this!
 And we've got you!
-We've compiled some basic tips below from Ready.gov.
-You can find more valuable information like this on their site, including how to discuss emergency preparedness with children at Ready.gov.
+We've compiled some basic tips below from Ready.gov on what you can during every stage of an emergency.
+You can find more valuable information like this on their site, including how to discuss emergency preparedness and how to teach them valuable skills to cope in the aftermath of a disaster at Ready.gov.

 Talk to your friends and family about how you will communicate before, during, and after a disaster.
 Your employer or school might have guidance too you'll want to factor in.
 Include your TAPS Family in your plan.
 Don't hesitate to contact us to let us know you're safe and/or need support.